naggie/dsblog/README.md

 You'll find the website in build.
-The build output is idempotent and stateful -- previous articles/users are remembered so that old articles that fall off an RSS feed persist.
+The build output is idempotent and stateful -- previous articles/users are remembered so that old articles that fall off an RSS feeds persist.
 All output is text, line based so it can be version controlled.